2007–08 Port Vale F.C. season: League One

 In January, goalkeeper Mark Goodlad was forced to retire due to injury, and young Joe Anyon faced criticism from the fans for his performances.
 Adam Eckersley then returned to the club after his release from Manchester United, as Sinnott's first non-loan signing.
 Sinnott then signed Dave Mulligan from Scunthorpe United on a short-term contract.
 Midfielder David Howland also arrived on loan from Birmingham City, and would join the club permanently at the end of the season.
 Fellow Birmingham player Krystian Pearce also signed on loan, though would impress enough to win a longer stay with Birmingham.
 Sinnott then raided another Birmingham club, this time Aston Villa, to bring Australian teenager Chris Herd on a one-month loan, as well as Swedish youngster Tobias Mikaelsson.
 He also allowed Rocastle to join Gillingham on a two-week loan.
 Sinnott also completed the signings of Chasetown pair Chris Slater and Kyle Perry, who left their jobs to become full-time professional footballers.

 In February, O'Loughlin was loaned out to Hinckley United.
+On 2 February, Vale twice took the lead away at Bristol Rovers only to lose the game 3–2 from two late goals, whilst Herd was shown a straight red card shortly before full-time.
 After the club lost a 2–0 lead at Victoria Park to lose 3–2 against Hartlepool United, club legend Jon McCarthy questioned the team's mental strength.
-In April, Craig Rocastle's contract was terminated by mutual consent, and he moved to play for Greek club Thrasyvoulos.
+Relegation could have been confirmed on 5 April, however, the team rallied to a 3–2 win at promotion-chasing Brighton & Hove Albion with Richards scoring a brace.
+Craig Rocastle's contract was terminated by mutual consent.
+He moved to play for Greek club Thrasyvoulos.
 Teenage goalkeeper Chris Martin made his debut on 19 April, as Vale were on the end of a 6–0 defeat by Swindon Town at The County Ground.
 Despite just two defeats in the final ten games of the season, Vale had long been relegated.

 They finished in 23rd place with 38 points, above Luton Town only because the "Hatters" were hit with a ten-point deduction.
 Vale were twelve points behind Crewe Alexandra, who finished one place above the relegation zone.
 Luke Rodgers was the club's top scorer with twelve goals in all competitions.
 There was a distinct lack of goals in the side, though their goals conceded tally of 81 was the highest in the league.